hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1284_the_mundaka_upanishad.md

 circle of the hypnotism (Bhakti) with God, the great Player who is playing all these things — the whole universe He projects.

 Chapter after chapter comes and goes.
-This is called Mâyâ, the power which creates all these tremendous things.
+This is called Māyā, the power which creates all these tremendous things.
 He who is the ruler of this Maya, is God; and he who is ruled by Maya \[is the soul\].
 Just as in the case of that chain — so the man who was standing in the centre had